-Venturing out in the wake of the recent storms it was surprising to see several surf boarders out in the churning waves off of Ventnor beach, but they're a sturdy bunch around here it seems.
+Venturing out in the wake of the recent storms, it was surprising to see several surf boarders out in the churning waves off Ventnor Beach, but they're a sturdy bunch around here it seems.

 At Bonchurch we spied the new mosaic of a Glanville Fritillary butterfly.
 You can find them on the bottom of the cliff between here and Ventnor (although I am reliably informed that the Ventnor end is a better bet).
 Not on a stormy day in March though, although we did see a stalwart Red Admiral at Wheeler's Bay.

 There's a path up from Bonchurch Beach to the village above if you look to the left just before the line of fishermen's cottages that finish the shoreside road.
 Take it and you come to the babbling brook that flows down through the garden of Winterbourne House.
 That's where Dickens stayed whilst writing some of David Copperfield you know.
 Every morning after finishing writing for the day he would take all his family and the staff down to the beach to play rounders apparently.
 I often think of them following the path beside this stream to the sand below.

 Just a bit further up and you get to Bonchurch Old Church – a real gem.
 One of the oldest churches on the Island.
 In fact, it could be the oldest as it was St Wilfred, also known as St Boniface, a monk from Normandy, who brought Christianity to the Isle of Wight, landing on the beach at Bonchurch in the 8th century.
 We were one of the last places in the country to 'get' Christianity it seems.
 Wilfred would preach from a large rock – hence the local name Pulpit Rock.
 Nobody seems to know which one anymore though.
 There are quite a few big rocks around in this area.
 Often, they make up the fabric of the roadsides.